SEC halts trade in Cynk over possible stock manipulation

 Shares of Cynk, a development-stage company which SEC filings said formerly went by the name Introbuzz, were hardly ever traded, exchanging hands at pennies per share through late May.
 Beginning on June 17, shares rocketed from 6 cents to as much as $21.95 at one point on Thursday.

 Based on Thursday’s closing price of $13.90, its stock market value is $4.05 billion.
-At its peak, the stock had a higher market value than three dozen members of the S&P 500 including Cablevision Systems, Pitney Bowes, Legg Mason and ADT Corp.
+At its peak, the stock had a higher market value than three dozen members of the S&P 500 including Cablevision Systems Corp, Pitney Bowes Inc, Legg Mason Inc and ADT Corp.

 Its website, site.introbiz.com, lists no phone number.
 A form for contacting the support group warns that it could take two days to respond.